sparknetworks/pgpm/README.rst

 ===================
 ``pgpm`` is a package manager for Postgres database.
 It provides support for schema deploying and schema versioning.
-TODO: provide support for DDL evolutions and dependancy management.
+TODO: provide support for DDL evolutions and dependency management.
 Visit the `project page <https://github.com/affinitas/pgpm>`_ for additional information and documentation.